grant-park/Algorithms-and-Data-Structures/closest_pair/readme.txt

-Run the find_closest.py with an input file from the points folder or an input of your own in the same format.
+Run find_closest.py with an input file from the points folder or an input of your own in the same format.
 The module will find you the closest pair of points in a set within O(nlogn) time.